MicrosoftDocs/security/compass/incident-response-overview.md

 ## Experienced security analyst resources

-If you are an experienced security analyst, see these resources to ramp up your SecOps team for Microsoft security services quickly.
+If you are an experienced security analyst, see these resources to quickly ramp up your SecOps team for Microsoft security services.

 | Topic | Resource |
 |:-------|:-----|